Welcome to today's edition of the Rush 24-7 podcast.

 You tell me if you think that this is the Reverend Jeremiah Wright trying to help Barack Obama.

-He said today that he will try to change national policy by coming after quote unquote Senator Obama if he's elected president.
+He said today that he will try to change national policy by coming after, quote unquote, Senator Obama if he's elected president.

 Reverend Wright also insisted Obama didn't denounce him and didn't distance himself from Wright's controversial remarks, but he did what politicians do.

-Uh Jeremiah Wright again implied that Obama still agrees with him by saying he had to distance himself because he's a politician from what the media was saying I had said, which was portrayed as anti-American.
+Jeremiah Wright again implied that Obama still agrees with him by saying he had to distance himself because he's a politician from what the media was saying I had said, which was portrayed as anti-American.

-I just I just said to Barack last year, if you get elected November 5th, I'm coming after you because you'll be representing a government whose policies grind under people.
+I just said to Barack last year, if you get elected November 5th, I'm coming after you because you'll be representing a government whose policies grind under people.

 Is this helpful to Barack Obama?

-This once again, he has just destroyed the entire reason for Obama's success, and that is he's a messiah.
+Once again, he has just destroyed the entire reason for Obama's success, and that is he's a messiah.

 He's a new kind of politician.